Colias hecla: Subspecies

+Note: Colias hecla chilkana Austaut, 1898 and others are treated as valid subspecies in some schemes.

+Note: C. h. viluiensis is sometimes treated as a separate species Colias viluiensis.

-C. h. sulitelma is sometimes treated as a separate species Colias sulitelma.
+Note: C. h. sulitelma is sometimes treated as a separate species Colias sulitelma.
 If that is the case, C. h. zamolodchikovi is considered a subspecies of Colias sulitelma, named Colias sulitelma zamolodchikovi.

 Furthermore, Colias canadensis is sometimes treated as a subspecies of Colias hecla, named C. h. canadensis.